Satirist Randy Rainbow Uses Show Tunes And Pop Songs To Lampoon Trump

 GROSS: So what were the first musicals your mother took you to?

-GROSS: This is FRESH AIR.
-Let's get back to my interview with Randy Rainbow.
-He writes and performs satirical songs about President Trump and his administration.
-Rainbow writes original lyrics set to the melodies of show tunes and pop hits.

-You always wanted to get back to New York and try Broadway.
-So when you got to New York when you were in your 20s, what did you audition for, and what were those auditions like?
+GROSS: You always wanted to get back to New York and try Broadway.
+So when you got to New York, when you were in your 20s, what did you audition for?
+And what were those auditions like?

 RAINBOW: Well, the first restaurant I worked in was Hooters.

-GROSS: OK, that's - you don't have what you - it typically takes to work there.
+GROSS: OK.
+That's - you don't have what it typically takes to work there.

 RAINBOW: Well, that's very rude of you to say.